Lesson Plan - Get It!

 - When something shows up with your name on the envelope, isn't it an exciting surprise?

-It's easy to give someone else that same small joy.
-All it takes is a little time, an envelope, and the cost of a stamp (and there are lots of cool stamps to pick from)!
+Giving someone else that small joy is easy.
+All it takes is a little time, an envelope, and the stamp cost (and there are many cool stamps to pick from)!

-Informal or casual letters don't have as many formatting guidelines as formal or business letters do.
+Informal or casual letters have fewer formatting guidelines than formal or business letters.
 (To learn about formal letters, check out our lesson under Additional Resources in the right-hand sidebar.)

 - Typically, you put a date on letters.

 - Greet the person to whom you are writing.

 - Include a closing and signature at the end.

 Take a look at this example of a casual letter.